China's U.S. ambassador plays down tensions after Hagel trip

 Hagel's trip to China exposed tensions over its territorial disputes with regional U.S. allies, including the Philippines and Japan.
 China is at odds with Japan over uninhabited islets in the East China Sea that are administered by Tokyo.
 China claims most of the South China Sea.
 The Philippines, Malaysia, Vietnam, Brunei and Taiwan also claim parts of those waters.

-"Our relations with Japan are much longer than your relations with Japan," Tiankai gently chided moderator Stephen Hadley, national security adviser to former President George W. Bush.
+"Our relations with Japan are much longer than your relations with Japan," Cui gently chided moderator Stephen Hadley, national security adviser to former President George W. Bush.

-Similarly, the ambassador deflected questions about China's troubled relations with some of its other neighbors: "We have so many neighbors.
+Similarly, the ambassador deflected questions about China's troubled relations with some of its other neighbours: "We have so many neighbours.
 You only have two."

 The U.S. State Department has accused China's coast guard of harassing Philippine vessels in the South China Sea.